rmnavr/hs_study/materials/hs_roadmap.md

 Complete these instructions ...
 1. Learn every topic on chapter [Universal pragmatic core](https://github.com/rmnavr/hs_study/blob/main/materials/hs_map.md#Universal-pragmatic-core) of *Haskell map*
-2. Explore the same *Haskell map* to become aware of topics you DON't require to learn (which are everything except Universal pragmatic core)
+2. Explore the same *Haskell map* to see which topics you DON't require to learn at the beginning (i.e. everything except Universal pragmatic core)
 3. Learn tooling by steps given below

 ... and you will be able to: